solliancenet/tech-immersion-data-ai/day1-exp3/README.md

 2. Select **Connect**.

-3. To start the `RESTORE` process, select **New Query** from the SSMS toolbar.
-In the new query window, paste the following SQL code.
+3. To preform the `RESTORE` process, credentials for a pre-configured storage account and SAS token have already been added to the Managed Instance using the [create a credential](https://docs.microsoft.com/sql/t-sql/statements/create-credential-transact-sql?view=sql-server-2017) method.
+This process essentially creates a connection from your SQL MI database to the Blob storage account, allowing you to access files stored in the target container, `database-backup`.
+Because this is a shared SQL MI, only one credential is needed for all attendees.
+If you are curious, you would create it with a SQL statement similar to the below.

    ```sql
    CREATE CREDENTIAL [https://techimmersion.blob.core.windows.net/labfiles/data/3]